Apparently, reusable plastic bags are actually making the plastic crisis worse as supermarkets are dishing out more plastic and not less.

 A solution to this problem could be to charge even more for plastic bags so people start remembering to bring their own bag.
 We all need to bring our bags back to the supermarket until they fall apart.
 When they do finally disintegrate, supermarkets will generally replace the bag for free, providing they are from the same chain.

-We could assume that other types of bags like cotton might be better for the environment would be better.
-The thing is, some bag types you might assume were environmentally friendly could be slightly less so than you would imagine at first.
+We could assume that other types of bags like cotton might be better for the environment would be better, but they could actually be slightly less so than you would imagine at first.
 Cotton vs organic cotton bags are very different.
 A conventional cotton bag would need to be re-used 52 times to have an equal climate change impact to a plastic bag!
 To be less resource intensive to make than a regular plastic bag, an organic cotton bag would need to be re-used 20,000 times.
 Good job they’re really durable then.

 Let’s resolve to bring our own bag to carry our groceries and re-use that bag many many times over.